Get 25% off the cruise price plus

-The 8-day Evolution Galapagos Cruise itinerary includes visits to San Cristobal, South Plaza, Santiago, Genovesa, Tower, North Seymour, Santa Fe, Floreana and Santa Cruz Islands
+The 8-day Evolution Galapagos Cruise itinerary includes visits to San Cristobal, South Plaza, Santiago, Genovesa, Tower, North Seymour, Santa Fe, Floreana and Santa Cruz Islands.

+About the vessel: This charming 32-guest expedition yacht is ample enough to provide spacious staterooms, along with various social areas – including inside and outside dining – yet small enough for guests to be able to experience nature in an up-close and personal manner.
+This artful combination of factors results in a yacht which offers excellent service, accommodations and attention to detail, while causing minimal impact on the environment.
 All cabins includes private bathrooms, hot showers and air conditioning.
 Cabins will be cleaned twice a day.
 Your galley and dining staff will prepare quality meals using both local and international cuisine.
 Your vessel is stocked with “food for thought” as well—a library containing a wealth of information on the natural history of the Galápagos plus an entertainment centre completed with DVDs or videos.
 All our yachts – our including sailing vessels – are equipped with engines to cover the distances of your itinerary with efficiency.
 This is your time to relax therefore all boats have plenty of areas to lounge in the sun or shade.
 The bar is always open for refreshments.
 Sea kayaks are available for some additional fun and we carry snorkelling gear for all.

 Please remember that the exact route and program may vary according to weather and ocean conditions and the wildlife we encounter.